JuliaQCD: Portable lattice QCD package in Julia language: Abstract

 \section{Abstract}

-We develop a new lattice gauge theory code set JuliaQCD using the Julia language.
-Julia is well-suited for integrating machine learning techniques and enables rapid prototyping and execution of algorithms for four dimensional QCD and other non-Abelian gauge theories.
-The code leverages LLVM for high-performance execution and supports MPI for parallel computations.
+We present JuliaQCD, a new lattice gauge theory codebase developed in the Julia language.
+Julia is well suited to integrating machine-learning techniques and enables rapid prototyping and execution of algorithms for four-dimensional QCD and other non-Abelian gauge theories.
+The code leverages LLVM for high-performance execution and supports MPI for parallel computing.
 Julia's multiple dispatch provides a flexible and intuitive framework for development.
-The code implements existing algorithms such as Hybrid Monte Carlo (HMC), many color and flavor, supports lattice fermions, smearing techniques, and full QCD simulations.
-It is designed to run efficiently across various platforms, from laptops to supercomputers, allowing for seamless scalability.
-The code set is currently available on GitHub \url{https://github.com/JuliaQCD}.
+The code implements existing algorithms such as Hybrid Monte Carlo (HMC) and supports many colors and flavors, lattice fermions, smearing techniques, and full QCD simulations.
+It is designed to run efficiently across various platforms, from laptops to supercomputers, allowing seamless scalability.
+The codebase is currently available on GitHub at \url{https://github.com/JuliaQCD}.